How to Build a Morning Meditation Habit That Actually Sticks

 Brain and routine mechanics behind a morning meditation habit

 A morning meditation habit works through a cue-routine-reward loop.
-This cue-based approach is consistent with habit-formation research showing that repeated behavior in a stable context can become more automatic over time source.
+This cue-based approach is consistent with habit-formation research showing that repeated behavior in a stable context can become more automatic over time PubMed research.
 The cue is the thing that starts it, such as waking up or brushing your teeth.
 The routine is the meditation.
 The reward is small but real: a steadier start, a checked box, or less rushing.

 This is habit-loop mechanics in plain clothes.
 A morning cue reduces the need to decide when to practice, which matters when you are half awake and already reaching for the day.